yahayuta/pinball_mobile/PINBALL_QUALITY_ENHANCEMENT_PLAN.md

     - Refine background music transitions and dynamic changes based on game state.
     - Ensure consistent audio levels and prevent clipping.
     - Address any audio playback issues on different platforms (e.g., Flutter web, Android).
+- **Current Status:**
+    - Several components (e.g., `PinballFlipper`, `DropTarget`) demonstrate direct integration with an `AudioManager` for event-driven sound effects.
+    - The presence of `audio_manager.dart` and `assets/audio/` indicates a dedicated system for managing and playing game audio.

 ### 3.4.
 Performance Optimization
 - **Goal:** Ensure smooth gameplay at 60+ FPS on target devices and minimize resource usage.